MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/incidents-overview.md

 > [!TIP]
 > For a limited time during January 2024, when you visit the **Incidents** page, Defender Boxed appears.
 Defender Boxed highlights your organization's security successes, improvements, and response actions during 2023.
 To reopen Defender Boxed, in the Microsoft Defender portal, go to **Incidents**, and then select **Your Defender Boxed**.

-You manage incidents from **Incidents & alerts > Incidents** on the quick launch of the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target=" blank">Microsoft Defender portal</a>.
+You manage incidents from **Investigation & response > Incidents & alerts > Incidents** on the quick launch of the [Microsoft Defender portal](https://security.microsoft.com).
 Here's an example:

 :::image type="content" source="../../media/incidents-queue/incidents-ss-incidents.png" alt-text="The Incidents page in the Microsoft Defender portal." lightbox="../../media/incidents-queue/incidents-ss-incidents.png":::